vonschappler/OnlineCourses/README.md

 </details>
 <hr>

-## 03. Node.js, Express, MongoDB & More: The Complete Bootcamp 2023
+## 03. Node.js, Express, MongoDB & More: The Complete Bootcamp 2023 - Udemy

 This course, lectured by Jonas Schmedtmann, is a deeper travel when it comes to back-end developing.
 The course teaches how to make a full and complete, API while using technologies such as Node, Express, MongoDB and templating a server-rendered website using PUG as the render engine.